 Completed forms must be submitted to the Department of Sociology & Anthropology’s main office together with a copy of the current Academic Transcript by MAY 1 of the application year in which students apply for admission to the program, normally the year before the last year of their Program.
 At the time of delivery, students would sign a document indicating that they have submitted their Honours Package.

 For graduation with a Bachelor of Arts with Honours in Sociology, students should follow the calendar rules for the year they were officially admitted into the B.A. in Sociology Program.
 Students considering the Honours program should refer to the discipline specific Honours Handbook for the Honours program prerequisites.

 All students must meet the general graduation requirements for the Bachelor of Arts with Honours, as indicated in the General Graduation Requirements – Bachelor of Arts with Honours section in the Academic Calendar.
 In addition, Sociology Honours students must meet the following graduation requirements.

-1. Students must take a minimum of 20 SLGY courses (not including courses taken in fulfillment of the General Education requirements).
+1. Students must take a minimum of 20 SLGY courses.

 2. Students may take no more than 24 SLGY courses.

 3. Students must take Sociology 1101 - Introduction to Sociology.